martinvuyk/forge-tools/src/forge_tools/socket/README.md

     sock_type: SockType = SockType.SOCK_STREAM,
     sock_protocol: SockProtocol = SockProtocol.TCP,
     sock_address: SockAddr = IPv4Addr,
-    sock_platform: SockPlatform = _get_current_platform(),
+    sock_platform: SockPlatform = current_sock_platform(),
 ](CollectionElement):
     """Struct for using Sockets.
-In the future this struct should be able to use any implementation that conforms to the SocketInterface trait, once traits can have attributes and have parameters defined.
+In the future this struct should be able to use any implementation that conforms to the `SocketInterface` trait, once traits can be parametrized.
 This will allow the user to implement the interface for whatever functionality is missing and inject the type.

     Parameters:
         sock_family: The socket family e.g. `SockFamily.AF_INET`.